Kate Middleton & Prince Harry Are All Smiles At The Anzac Day Services

 “The Duke will meet with those affected by the attack and will pay tribute to the extraordinary compassion and solidarity that the people of New Zealand have displayed in recent weeks.”

-Prince William started his day laying a wreath in Aukland at a service, and then made his way to Christchurch.
+Prince William started his day by laying a wreath in Aukland at a service, and then made his way to Christchurch.
 Back at home, Kate Middleton was dressed in an eye-catching Catherine Walker coat dress and Emmy London Rebecca pumps.
-Her hat was a Rosie Olivia fascinator topped with striped feathers, and her jewelry included an emerald necklace by Kiki McDonough.
+Her hat was a Rosie Olivia fascinator topped with striped feathers, and her jewelry included an emerald necklace by Kiki McDonough, says PageSix.

-Back in Windsor, Duchess Meghan is reportedly nesting as her due date approaches, says The Inquisitr.
-It’s still unclear if Markle will have the baby at home or at a local Berkshire hospital, but the couple has already hired a maternity nurse, and are said to be working with a doula to assist as the big day approaches.
-The couple has decided to announce the arrival of “Baby Sussex” on their own schedule rather than posing for a photo outside a hospital.
+Back in Windsor, Duchess Meghan is reportedly nesting as her due date approaches, per The Inquisitr.
+It’s still unclear if Markle will have the baby at home or at a local Berkshire hospital, but the couple has already hired a maternity nurse — and are said to be working with a doula as the big day approaches.
+The couple has decided to announce the arrival of “Baby Sussex” on their own schedule, rather than posing for a photo outside a hospital.